software-students-spring2025/4-containers-emmmm/README.md

 ## Project Overview

-Our project is containerized web application that allows users to record audio in the browser, and detects the emotional content analyzing by machine learning models.
+Voice Emotion Detector is a containerized web application that allows users to record audio in the browser, and detects the emotional content analyzing by machine learning models.

 ---